Clofarabine (Clolar ®)

 Low Platelet Count (Thrombocytopenia)

-Platelets help your blood clot, so when the count is low you are at a higher risk of bleeding.
-It is important to let your doctor or nurse know if you have any excess bruising or bleeding, including nose bleeds, bleeding gums or blood in your urine or stool.
+Platelets help your blood clot, so when the count is low you are at a higher risk of bleeding and in rare cases with this medication it can lead to hemorrhage.
+Let your oncology care team know if you have any excess bruising or bleeding, including nose bleeds, bleeding gums or blood in your urine or stool.
 If the platelet count becomes too low, you may receive a transfusion of platelets.

 - Do not use a razor (an electric razor is fine).